A.J. Brown Player Prop Bets for NFL Week 9 | Tennessee vs. Los Angeles 11/7/2021

 Matchup vs. Los Angeles

-- This week Brown will face the NFL's 26th-ranked pass defense (288.5 yards allowed per game).
+- The 288.5 yards per game the Rams are giving up through the air makes them the NFL's 26th-ranked pass defense.

-- The Rams have conceded nine passing TDs this year (1.1 per game), ranking them second among NFL defenses.
+- The Rams have given up nine passing TDs this season (1.1 per game), ranking them second among NFL defenses.

 Recent Performances